 The motor size of a disposal is rated in horsepower (HP).
 Standard sizes include 1/3 HP, 1/2 HP, 3/4 HP, and 1 HP.
 For most households, 1/2 HP is plenty of power, but paying a bit more for a 3/4 to 1 HP motor can mean fewer jams and smoother operation, especially if you tend to be hard on your disposal.
 If you don't want to worry about what goes into the disposal, lean toward a larger motor.

 The grinding chamber is where the action takes place.
 Disposals with smaller motors often have smaller chambers because they have limited torque and limited power to pulverize the food waste.
 Conversely, units with higher-HP motors may have larger food grinding chambers because they can handle more waste volume.
 Some higher-end disposals have stainless steel grinding chambers, which are claimed to be easier to clean and more durable than standard steel chambers.

 Auto-reverse is an anti-jamming feature that allows the motor to reverse its rotation automatically if something gets stuck in the grinding chamber.
 This can help the disposal conquer tough material and prevent overloads that shut down the disposal.

-There's no standard sound rating system for garbage disposers (such as some ratings on bathroom fans), so it's difficult to compare models by noise level.
+There's no standard sound rating system for garbage disposers (such as some ratings on bathroom fans), so it's difficult to compare models by the noise level.
 Suffice it say that noise does vary, and bigger, better disposals tend to run quieter than small cheapies.
 Manufacturers reduce sound with solid construction and by adding insulation around the grinding chamber.